elsampsa/medium/multiprocess/README.md

 Not a day goes by in Medium articles without someone complaining that Python is not the future of machine learning.

 For example, things like "I can write a GPU kernel in Julia but not in Python".
-Most of us data scientists/engineers are just dummy _engineers_ who use ready-made libraries.
+However, most of us data scientists/engineers are just dummy _engineers_ who use ready-made libraries.
 95% of us are not interested in "writing a GPU kernel".

-Another complain is about multiprocessing: on many occasions, you feel forced to use multiprocessing instead of multithreading.
+Another complain is about multiprocessing: on many occasions, you need to use multiprocessing instead of multithreading.
 People find this cumbersome (especially because of interprocess communication).
 Also, multiprocessing is very prone to errors if you're not carefull.

 Although cumbersome at first sight, multiprocessing does have several advantages.